-The Greater Victoria School District has implemented new policies to ensure the safety of students while travelling to and from school field trips and other school events with Volunteer Drivers.
-The School District now requires all volunteer drivers to complete the following three steps prior to driving students other than their own:
+The Greater Victoria School District has implemented policies to ensure the safety of students while travelling to and from school field trips and other school events with Volunteer Drivers.
+The School District requires all volunteer drivers to complete the following three steps prior to driving students other than their own:

 1. Complete the Volunteer Driver Form and provide a copy of current Driver’s License and Insurance to the Office